-When determining your eligibility for the Company Fixed Contribution, the Plan looks at your "qualifying compensation" as determined by the Company for that year in accordance with its administrative rules.
-For example, for the Company Fixed Contribution for 2020 that is made in March 2021 (approximately), your "qualifying compensation" for 2020 will be used.
+When determining your eligibility for the Company Fixed Contribution, the Plan looks at your "qualifying compensation" as defined by the Plan.
+For example, for the Company Fixed Contribution for 2023 that is made in March 2024 (approximately), your "qualifying compensation" for 2023 will be used.